colorjs/color-space/README.md

 - **Alpha is not a channel.** color-space converts colour channels only; carry alpha yourself (it is unchanged by any conversion).
 This keeps the kernel a pure colour transform.
 - **Out-of-gamut.** Conversions into `rgb` clamp to 0–255 (the sRGB display gamut), so `xyz → rgb → xyz` does **not** round-trip for colours outside sRGB.
 For unbounded/HDR work convert through `lrgb`, `xyz`, or a wide-gamut space (`rec2020`, `p3`, `acescg`, …) instead, which don't clamp.

+## Guarantees

+Five properties hold for **every one of the 151 spaces** — enforced by the test suite, not aspiration:

+1. **Canonical formula.** Each conversion implements its primary source — the ITU/SMPTE/ISO/CIE spec, the original paper, or the vendor whitepaper — linked from the module header (`meta.<space>.refs`).
+No folklore constants.
+2. **Cited reference value.** Every space is pinned numerically: 104 spaces carry a cited input→output from an authoritative source ([test/bonafide.js](test/bonafide.js)), the rest are differentially tested against colorjs.io ([test/reference.js](test/reference.js)) — and all 151 pass a round-trip + NaN-safety sweep (black/white/grey/primaries).
+3. **Conventional ranges.** Channels use each space's own CSS / colour-science units (`rgb` 0-255, `lab` L 0-100, `oklch` L 0-1, hue in degrees) — declared on `<space>.range` and in `meta.js`, never silently normalised.
+4. **Bidirectional.** Every space converts to and from every other (the graph auto-composes the shortest path); the few standards that are one-way by nature (quantised transports, parametric colormaps) say so loudly.
+5. **Documented omissions.** Whatever is *not* here is listed with the reason — proprietary catalogs (Pantone, NCS…), non-invertible appearance models, parameter variants — so absence is a decision you can audit, never an oversight.

 ## Spaces

 > 🕰️ marks spaces of primarily **historical / educational** interest (superseded in practice, but kept for completeness and study).